Curvature-induced quantum spin-Hall effect on a M\"obius strip: Method and Results

-The time evolution of $\bar{J}^r_{P}$ and $\bar{J}^r_{P,k=0}$ for longer time are plotted in the inset of Fig.~\ref{fig:spin_hall}(b).
-The oscillations are a result of the geometry and the closed boundary condition as they are also present for $\bar{J}^r_{P,k=0}$.
-There is no obvious non-zero average $\bar{J}^r_{P}$, or quantum Hall current.
-Nevertheless, the non-zero asymmetry ratio and its dependence on $w$ imply again a net anomalous velocity effect.
-In Fig.~\ref{fig:spin_hall}(b) the time evolution of the average particle-hole space-integrated current $\langle \bar{J}^r_{PH} \rangle= |\bar{J}^r_P-\bar{J}^r_H|$, is plotted for two different non-zero $k$.
+In Fig.~\ref{fig:spin_Hall}(b) the time evolution of the average particle-hole space-integrated current $\langle \bar{J}^r_{PH} \rangle= |\bar{J}^r_P-\bar{J}^r_H|$, is plotted for two different non-zero $k$.
 The result clearly shows a quantum spin-Hall current (or particle- antiparticle current), which is $k_\theta$ dependent.
-The effect is a transient result as there is no constant electric field in order to measure a stationary state solution.
-Since a M\"obius band has only one boundary, it is easier to visualize the result when projected to a rectangle (simulational domain), where the current is flowing towards one direction.
+The effect is a transient result as there is no constant electric field in order to measure a stationary solution.
+Since a M\"obius strip has only one boundary, it is easier to visualize the result when it is projected to a rectangle (simulational domain), where the current is flowing towards one direction.

 The spin-Hall current is a consequence of the curvature and topology of the system.
 The gauge field breaking the symmetry of the system is the spin connection matrix $\Gamma_i$, similar to a twisting magnetic field.
 For graphene, these curvature effects are realized as forces due to the pseudo-potential in a strained sheet \cite{OLIVALEYVA}.
-The correspondence between a magnetic field and curvature is also evident from Appendix~\ref{app:berry_phase}, as the Berry phase is directly related to the Aharanov-Bohm effect.
+The correspondence between a magnetic field and curvature is also evident in Sec.~\ref{app:berry_phase}, as the Berry phase is directly related to the Aharanov-Bohm effect \cite{aharanov-bohm}.

 The space integrated spin-Hall current is then a result of the topology, i.e. the twist.
-This can be understoond theoretically as a space-averaged current would not be affected by the 'sharpness' of the twist and any 'flat' regions are irrelevant.
-Moreover, assuming geometrical disorder is not greater than the cumulative effect of the twist, the bulk current will not be affected more than a perturbative correction.
-Furthermore, it is established that the quantum levels on the M\"obius strip are quantized in $k_\theta$, see Ref.~\cite{mobius_graphene_QM}.
-The current measured here is then quantized with respect to $k_\theta$.
-Therefore, the response is identified as a quantum spin-Hall current, which can be used to define a Hall conductivity.
+This can be understood theoretically as a space-integrated current would not be affected by the 'sharpness' of the twist and any 'flat' regions are irrelevant.
+Moreover, assuming geometrical disorder is not stronger than the cumulative effect of the twist, the bulk current will not be affected more than a perturbative correction.

+Furthermore, it has been established that the quantum levels on the M\"obius strip are quantized in $k_\theta$ for the Schr\"odinger equation, see Ref.~\cite{mobius_graphene_QM}.
+Equivalently this quantisation is expected also for the Dirac equation indeed this is evident from the local density of states (LDOS) as calculated from the energy spectrum $E_n$ of the system and its normalized eigenfunctions $\phi_n(x)$ according to the following relation: